-(Hebrews 12:6) For the Lord disciplines the one he loves, and chastises every son whom he receives."
+(Hebrews 12:6) for the Lord disciplines those whom he loves, and chastises every child whom he accepts."

 When we suffer God's discipline, it is a sign that God loves us.
 When we suffer persecution, it can be an honor because unbelievers recognize the sincerity of our faith.
 It can be the result of God knowing us so well and trusting us so much that He wants to show Satan and others the depth of our Christian faith and commitment to Jesus as our Lord and Savior; much as Job had to suffer in order for God to demonstrate the unselfish sincerity and depth of Job's faith in God.